vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

 ## Set up the smart.click portal

 After purchasing a smart.click button, the button will be available in the smart.click portal.
 We visit the portal to configure what happens after the button is pressed.
 There are several options, such as SMS, email and MQTT.
-We select MQTT and also define the broker and MQTT topic.
+We select MQTT and define the broker and MQTT topic.

 ![image](/assets/2024-02-13/020.png)

-Optionally there are options to configure the message on the eInk display of the button.
-The screenshot shows the message after the button is succesfully pressed and the message is sent.
+There are also options to configure the message on the E Ink display of the button.
+The following screenshot shows the message after the button is pressed and the message is sent.

 ![image](/assets/2024-02-13/025.png)